future-proof-iot/SUIT-hackathons/README.md

 # SUIT Hackathons

-Click on the links below to access the hackathons' online resources.
+Click on links from the (non-exhaustive) list below to access the hackathons' online resources.

 - [2021 SUIT Hackathon at IETF 112 (online)](https://github.com/future-proof-iot/SUIT-hackathons/wiki/IETF-112-SUIT-Hackathon)
 - [2020 Interim SUIT Hackathon at SIOT in Berlin](https://siot-hackathon.github.io/)